SMCC Monthly Competition

 b.
 Submission – Prints must be brought to the competition meeting between 6:30 and 6:45.
 A digital copy of the prints must be submitted to the Competition module of the website no later than midnight of the Saturday prior to the competition.
 The digital copy should be no larger than 1920 pixels wide and 1080 pixels high.
 The color space of the digital copy should be set to sRGB and the Image Quality of the JPEG file should be set to the maximum.

 c.
-Titles – The titles of the prints must match the titles of the digital copies entered into the website competition module.
+Titles – The image titles on the back of the prints must match the titles of the digital copies entered in the website competition module.

 d.
 Mounting – All prints must be mounted on mounting board to be displayed in the display box.

 e.
 Labels – All prints must have two labels on the back and an arrow indicating the top of the print.
 One label can be permanent and should indicate member’s name, the print title, and the competition category.
 The other label must be generated using the website’s competition module and taped to the back of the image.